 *Please notice that “not judging” is not the same as “condoning.”
-Christians that believe homosexuality is sin do not need to say it isn’t, they simply need to realize that it is expressly not our place to mete out judgment; God takes care of those things (unless, of course, you have a dream about slaughtering thousands under the sign of the cross and believe yourself called to carry forth such a message of sacrificial love with brutal force, then by all means go for it).
+Christians that believe gay marriage is sin do not need to say it isn’t, they simply need to realize that it is expressly not our place to mete out judgment; God takes care of those things (unless, of course, you have a dream about slaughtering thousands under the sign of the cross and believe yourself called to carry forth such a message of sacrificial love with brutal force, then by all means go for it).

 The usual set of questions that follow such a statement is something like the following: but what if someone tries to pass a law permitting the consumption of alcohol in kindergartens?
 What if they start spiking the juice at post-nap playtime?
 Am I suggesting that we refrain from voting against such insanity?